 Verification can be achieved without student involvement as the Local Authority provides the school with confirmation of all students granted Free School Meals.

 Band 3 Applicants

 The assessment process is likely to take slightly longer as proof of eligibility will be required.
-The type of evidence required in order to verify household income and receipt of Tax Credits will include recent Tax Credit Award Notices, P60s or recent evidence of self-employed income.
+The type of evidence required in order to verify household income and receipt of benefits will include recent Tax Credit of Universal Credit Award Notices, recent evidence of self-employed income.
 Please send copies of this evidence with your application.

 In year Bursary award applications will be considered, but only 10% of the initial funding allocation will be held as a contingency to cover in-year awards.

 We will endeavour to support students who are eligible for Bursary funding with attendance on the school’s transition residential and a visit to the UCAS conference.
 Details will be included in any letters sent regarding these trips.
-If you have any queries regarding this process, please contact the finance team, school’s business manager or myself.
+If you have any queries regarding this process, please contact the finance team or Mrs Prydden.